These pages will be updated frequently. Please check back for the most current information.

 Pictures of high enrollments at Minooka Junior High – The screenshots below were taken from passing periods and a dismissal at Minooka Junior High School.

-Summary: Our school district has a referendum question on the March 20, 2018 ballot to build two new schools and additions and renovations to existing schools, so we want to make sure that accurate information is getting out to our parents and community members.
+Summary: Our school district has a referendum question on the November 6, 2018 ballot to build a new 5-8th Grade School, and we want to make sure that accurate information is getting out to our parents and community members.

-Since 2014, our District has seen a 12% increase in enrollment.
+Since 2014, our District has seen a 13% increase in enrollment.
 Our schools have made small modifications each year to attempt to handle the growth, including closing labs and adapting classrooms to PE space.
 Adjustments to schedules at the upper levels have also mitigated the enrollment growth.
-Minooka Intermediate School is currently over its intended capacity of 1,000 students, and Minooka Junior High School is projected to exceed its capacity by 2019-20.
+At the start of the 2018-19 school year, Minooka Intermediate School has over 1,100 students and Minooka Junior High School has over 1,000 students.

 In March 2017 we publicized and formed a Facilities Advisory Committee that studied enrollments, projections, current facilities and options for dealing with the need for new space.
-After months of work, they recommended to the Board of Education that they build a new school for grades 5-8 to open by August 2019.
-They further recommended that the Board build a new elementary school and additions to Jones and Aux Sable.
-The Board accepted their recommendation in November 2017 and voted to place the question on the ballot in December.
+After months of work, they recommended to the Board of Education that they build a new school for grades 5-8 to open by August 2019, along with additional elementary space.
+After the initial referendum in March 2018 failed to gain voter approval, the Board voted to revise the question to only include the 5-8th Grade School to address the existing and immediate need.

 The documents below provide more detail on the process used to develop this plan and will help our community members stay informed of the facts.
 If you have any questions regarding the referendum, please contact Dr. Kristopher Monn, Superintendent of Schools, email@example.com